HfMT-ZM4/symbolist-electron/readme.md

 * `translate`,
 * `applyTransformToData`

+__Typical Internal Functions__
+These functions have no specific required name or use outside the definition, but are used in the common script patterns so far:

+* `window event listeners` to handle mouse interaction, typically created in the `paletteSelected` and `editMode` functions.
+* `creatNewFromMouseEvent`: a handler mouse down creation of new semantic data and graphic representation pair.
+Often some parts of the data are using default values set in the `dataInstance`.
+Optionally, more advanced UI interaction could be used to create different aspects of the data, for example using mouse drag or key modifiers.
+* `mapToView` mapping from data to graphic view, usually called from `fromData`, but also used in `updateFromDataset`
+* `mapToData`
+* `viewDisplay`

 ### UI API helper functions:
 The following functions are provided by the `ui_api` which is available to symbol definitions: